nithila-ramesh/gitlab--workshop-repro-collab/prereg_draft.md

 ### Materials

-- **Tachistoscope**: A device that presents visual stimuli for precisely controlled durations
+- **Computer**: A device that presents visual stimuli for precisely controlled durations
 - **Stimuli**: Black squares on a white background
   - Reference square: 9.00 sq.mm (constant)
   - Comparison squares: 39 randomly generated from a uniform distribution ranging from 8.00 to 15.00 sq.mm